-The entire dental implant process can take from 3-9 months.
-The number of implants you need, the location of the implant, and other pre-implant treatment all affect how long the process will take.
+The entire dental implant process can take from 3-to 9 months.
+The number of implants you need, the location of the implant, and other pre-implant treatments all affect how long the process will take.
 After the implants are surgically placed they will require a healing time of 3 to 6 months.
 After that, an abutment will be attached to each implant and a brief healing time will follow.
 Then you will return again for the attachment of your dental restoration.

 Do I qualify for dental implants?